-Lingshed is sitatued about 224 kms from Leh.
-To reach there one must take a taxi from Leh to Photoskar – from where you have trek for 8 kms.
-Not an easy 8kms – in this short span you walk uphill and downhill certain times, while crossing two mountain passes at about 15000 ft!
+Lingshed is situated about 224 km from Leh.
+To reach there one must take a taxi from Leh to Photoskar – from where you have trek for 8 km.
+Not an easy 8kms – in this short span you walk uphill and downhill certain times while crossing two mountain passes at about 15000 ft!

 Another route you can visit Lingshed from is if you’re doing the Chadar trek.
-You can take a full day detour from Nyrek waterfall and visit in village, which feels like its back in time.
-The feeling of being away from modern life, simpler pleasures and pure hearted people here makes it a definite must visit on our list.
+You can take a full day detour from Nyrek waterfall and visit in the village, which feels like its back in time.
+The feeling of being away from modern life, simpler pleasures and pure-hearted people here makes it a definite must visit on our list.

 Not so much of a textbook offbeat village – Padum is the administrative capital of Zanskar Valley.
 The reason why Padum still makes it on our list of offbeat places to Ladakh is the unknown gems in the area which surrounds the village.

 Phuktal Monastery has been gaining slight popularity over the years.
 It is, geographically built in one of the most unique places – in and around a cave formation in the Cliffside.
 The architecture here, which weaves in and out of this cave formation (due to which it is also sometimes calles “Cave Monastery”), will leave you short of words.

 Sani Monastery is one of the 8 holiest Buddhist sites in the world in the world – located about 6kms from Padum.
 The drive to Sani offers beautiful views – and a serene, isolated lake which is located near the monastery.

 You can also visit the Karsha Monastery, which is the largest in the Zanskar Valley.
 And Stongdey Monastery, which is located on a hilltop.
 Both of these places offer unparalleled, panoramic views.